wofsauge/IsaacDocs/beta/docs/Room.md

 #### void Update ( ) {: .copyable aria-label='Functions' }

 Updates the current room.

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     Calling this function is NOT needed to apply changes!
     This function is pretty useless
 ___
 [ ](#){: .abp .tooltip .badge }
 ### WorldToScreenPosition () {: aria-label='Functions' }